-The CHC helicopter is to adopt the following profiles on departure from a helipad, taxiway, or runway.
+The CHC helicopter is to adopt the following profiles on departure from a helipad, taxiway, or Runway.

-Initial transition to forward flight preferably into wind or aligned with the duty runway, then fly in accordance with departure instructions whilst.
+Initial transition to forward flight preferably into wind or aligned with the duty Runway, then fly in accordance with departure instructions whilst.

 a) By day.
-Remain NA 500 ft to the west of Pearce or, NA 1000FT to the east of Pearce, until 5TAC PEA, then climb to cleared level.
-ATC may issue 'altitude restriction within 5TAC PEA cancelled' and the aircraft may climb to its cleared level as required;
+Remain NA 500FT to the west of Pearce or, NA 1000FT to the east of Pearce, until 5TAC PEA, then climb to cleared level.
+ATC may issue 'altitude restriction within 5TAC PEA canceled' and the aircraft may climb to its cleared level as required;